guiferviz/cheesebytes/notes/Cheese Bytes/Cave/My Own Logic Circuit Simulator.md

 # Components

-The second fundamental element is the **circuit**.
-A circuit is any logical construction made from input/output signals and other components.
+The second fundamental element is the **component**.
+A component is any logical construction made from input/output signals and other components.
 It can be as small as a Nand gate or as large as a CPU.

-## The Public Interface of a Circuit
+## The Public Interface of a Component

-In the simulator, a circuit is represented as a Python class that inherits from `Circuit`.
-Every circuit has the following public interface:
+In the simulator, a component is represented as a Python class that inherits from `Component`.
+Every component has the following public interface:

 - `inputs`: a dictionary mapping **input names** to `Signal` objects.
 - `outputs`: a dictionary mapping **output names** to `Signal` objects.
-- `subcomponents`: a list of other `Circuit` instances that this circuit is built from.
+- `subcomponents`: a list of other `Component` instances that this component is built from.
-- `connect()`: a method where the internal structure of the circuit is declared by creating and wiring subcomponents.
+- `connect()`: a method where the internal structure of the component is declared by creating and wiring subcomponents.
-- `simulate(state)`: a method that defines the explicit behavior of the circuit at the software level.
+- `simulate(state)`: a method that defines the explicit behavior of the component at the software level.
 Not all components need to implement this — simple gates can, but higher-level components might rely only on their subcomponents.

 ### Automatic Input/Output Detection

-To make circuit definition easier, you do **not** need to manually fill the `inputs` and `outputs` dictionaries.
+To make component definition easier, you do **not** need to manually fill the `inputs` and `outputs` dictionaries.
 Instead, the simulator inspects the class
 annotations: